Rajas131077/EC1302_19EC302---Electronic-Devices-Laboratory/SIMULATION OF PHASE CONTROL CHARACTERISTICS OF SILICON CONTROLLED RECTIFIER.md

 6.Right click on the voltage1 soruce and modify the values as SINE(0 10 50) and votage2 source modify the value as PULSE(0 5 3m 1n 1n 2m 20m).

-6.Save the file by giving file name.
+6.Save the file by giving file name

 7.Click on the run option --> click advanced open --> select TRAN analysis --> enter the  stop time value.